 The survey indicates there is a strong commercial benefit for companies that are decarbonising their energy mix through onsite renewables or green energy procurement.

 Notably, 60% of consumers revealed a preference for products with logos that display a green message and details of a company or product’s sustainability agenda.
 Global brewers Anheuser-Busch InBev (AB InBev), for example, have placed renewable electricity labels on any Budweiser beer that has been brewed using 100% renewable electricity.

 Ørsted itself has introduced new green energy initiatives as it switches its portfolio away from traditional fossil fuels towards renewable sources.

 It offers business customers renewable energy provision at no extra cost and has vowed to phase out the coal side of its business within five years.

 At Energy Gain UK we have been helping our clients to power their businesses using renewable energy technologies for the last 9 years.
-If you would like to find out how your business could be powered by renewable energy technology to help you reduce your energy bills and meet consumer preferences simply click here to send us a few details and we will work out how much you could save and earn.
+If you would like to find out how your business could be powered by renewable energy technology to help you reduce your energy bills and meet consumer preferences please fill out our form on our contact page.

 Energy Gain UK offer market leading carbon consultancy services along with an award-winning construction division that installs the latest renewable energy systems.